-When you travel in Japan between Tokyo and Kyoto or Osaka, or any other long distance we recommend you to take the bullet train.
-Riding a Shinkansen is a fun and unique experience, moreover the bullet train is fast, reliable, and comfortable.
+When you travel in Japan between Tokyo and Kyoto or Osaka, or any other big destinations throughout the country, we recommend you to take the bullet train.
+Riding the Shinkansen is a fun and unique experience, moreover the bullet train is fast, reliable, and comfortable.
 In addition, the network of the Shinkansen covers most of Japan, connecting Hokkaido in the north, to Kyushu in the south.
-So when you are travelling through Japan, the Shinkansen is great to discover all the beautiful places Japan has to offer.
-Let’s have a look at why riding a Shinkansen in Japan is a must and all the great experiences you can have while riding the train!
+So when you are traveling through Japan, the Shinkansen is great in discovering all the beautiful places Japan has to offer.
+Let’s have a look at why riding the Shinkansen in Japan is a must and all the great experiences you can have while on it!

 - What is the Shinkansen?

 The Shinkansen (新幹線) is Japan’s famous high speed train also known as the bullet train.
 Japan was the first country to start building the railway lines for high speed travel and the name Shinkansen was chosen because is it Japanese for ‘new trunk line’ or ‘new main line’.
 The first line connected Japan’s two largest cities of Tokyo and Osaka.
 Nowadays the Shinkansen network reaches from Hokkaido all the way down to Kagoshima, so it is a great way to take some weekend trips and discover Japan conveniently.
 But what makes this train so special?